 The script uses one of the following two mechanisms to accomplish privilege escalation.
 The toolkit installation adds artifacts required for both mechanisms; however, the one that it actually uses is determined at runtime based on dependencies in the environment, as follows:

 - /etc/sudoers.d/appdynamics contains entries to allow the AppDynamics user to access the /sbin/service utility using sudo without a password.
 This mechanism is not available if the AppDynamics user is authenticated by LDAP.

 /sbin/appdservice is a setuid root program distributed in source form in HA/appdservice.c.
 It is written explicitly to support auditing by security audit systems.
 The install-init.sh script compiles and installs the program.
 It is executable only by the AppDynamics user and the root user.
-The script requires a C compiler to be available on the system.
+This mechanism requires a working C compiler tool chain on the system.
 You can install a C compiler using the package manager for your operating system.
 For example, on Yum-based Linux distributions, you can use the following command to install the GNU Compiler, which includes a C compiler: